pfalzgraf/NewYorkJets/README.md

 # New York Jets Fan Website

 FOR EDUCATIONAL PURPOSES ONLY!
 I do not make money off of this in any way.
 This is using the default razor template.
-All the naming conventions might not be proper or make much sense.
 I'm familiarizing myself with this environment.
 Thank you!
 Welcome to the **New York Jets Fan Website**, your ultimate destination for everything related to the New York Jets!
 Whether you're looking for the latest team roster, analysis on the team's needs, available players, or a deep dive into the Jets' draft history, this website has it all.

 ## Features